Dr. Vanessa Kovachy

 Lexi Schneider

-Lexi Schneider received a Bachelor of Science as a Learning and Behavior Specialist from the University of Illinois at Urbana-Champaign.
-She went on to receive a Master of Education in Reading Education at Concordia University.
-Lexi worked as a special education teacher in the public school setting for 10 years.
-She has worked with students with learning disabilities as well as social emotional disabilities.
-Lexi provided varying levels of support for students both in the general education setting and small group environment.
-She has extensive experience creating and implementing Individualized Education Plans in addition to formal Behavior Intervention Plans.
-Throughout Lexi’s career as a special educator, she has had the opportunity to collaborate and co-treat with related service professionals.
-Lexi is certified in the Wilson Reading System and has experience with other research-based literacy programs including Edmark, Language for Thinking and Read Naturally.
+Lexi Schneider received a Bachelor of Science as a Learning Behavior Specialist I from the University of Illinois at Urbana-Champaign.
+She worked as a special education teacher in the public school setting for 10 years.
+During that time, she went on to receive a Master of Arts in Reading Education at Concordia University.
+Lexi has worked with children with a wide range of disabilities.
+She provided varying levels of support for students in both the general education setting and small group environment.
+Lexi has extensive experience creating Individualized Education Programs in addition to formal Behavior Intervention Plans.
+Throughout Lexi’s career as a special educator, she has had the opportunity to collaborate and co-treat with related service professionals both in the public and private settings.

 Call to schedule an appointment: 847.972.0072